 High-pressure hydraulic systems are an integral part of airport ground support equipment (GSE), such as auxiliary power units, loading systems, deicers, and runway and taxiway snowplows.
 This equipment is built to meet tough 24/7/365 aircraft and airport service demands.
 But, should a system go down, and a high-pressure hydraulic hose is the source of the problem, Parker research has found that getting a replacement assembly can be a nightmare for the maintenance crew for these reasons:

-This article provides reference to hydraulic hoses used in GSE equipment, along with important safety instructions for injection injuries of hydraulic fluid from pinhole leaks in the hose.
+This article provides reference to hydraulic hoses used in GSE equipment, along with important safety instruction for injection injuries of hydraulic fluid from pinhole leaks in the hose.

 High-pressure hydraulic hose applications

 Auxiliary power units (APUs) use phosphate ester-based fluid conveyed through braided and spiral EPDM hose and transferred onto the aircraft.

 Loading systems have hydraulics for lifting/lowering, conveying, driving, and steering/braking using both braided and spiral high-pressure hoses.

 Deicers use glycol fluid conveyed through braided and spiral hydraulic hose.
 Petroleum-based fluid is used with the same hose for pressure applications.

 Runway and taxiway snowplows use hydraulic systems to power plow movement.
 Petroleum-based fluid is used with braided hydraulic hose.

 Do not mix and match components